zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 Returns a URL for the closest TLD to the domain name in the request, if availble and matching policy of backend and policy of the TLD.
 The response can also be without URL of different reasons.
-For context see [TLD URL Specification].
+For context and details see [TLD URL Specification].

 Example 1 request:
 ```json